pawansingh10/WebDevlopment/section-4-Learn-HTML.md

             <title>Document</title>
         </head>
 ```
-- Sometimes you will see you load some of the scripts as well ```<script></script>```, these scripts are nothing but script which load some script external javascript or some code.
+- 🥭 Sometimes you will see you load some of the scripts as well ```<script></script>```, these scripts are nothing but script which load some script external javascript or some code.
 It's very common thing.

-- Apart from this sometimes you even load your CSS as well, ```<style></style>```, if you want to have style contents.
+- 🍇 Apart from this sometimes you even load your CSS as well, ```<style></style>```, if you want to have style contents.
 [Play CDN](http://v3.tailwindcss.com/docs/installation/play-cdn)

-- There are 2 attributes which are very common class="" and id="" used with any element, known as global attribute.<br>
+- 🍋 There are 2 attributes which are very common class="" and id="" used with any element, known as global attribute.<br>
 [click here](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Global_attributes)<br>
 There are so many global attributes that can be injected in any of the element.
 These are very very helpful for the CSS.

-- There used be a way designing a web page using div but now we have semantics
+- 🍉 There used to be a way designing a web page using div but now we have semantics
 ```html
     <body>
         <div class="header">